BBualdo/kanban-task-manager/README.md

 - `DeleteTask` for now only displays modal with `selectedTask` name and let's user to cancel that action.

 40. `DeleteTask` works fine.
+41. Fixed bug that was deleting task if user was changing task's status to the same as selected.

 ### Built with